What Is An ERC Loan?

 Who Qualifies For An ERC Loan?

 Small businesses that have claimed an ERC refund may be eligible for an ERC loan.
 Most lenders will look at a few key factors to determine if someone qualifies for an ERC loan and the amount they’re eligible to receive.
-These factors include:
+ERC loan qualifications include:

 - Whether a valid ERC claim was filed with the IRS